clayton1440/ToolSelector_V2/README.md

 - Edit each tool database as required by clicking the appropriate 'Manual Edit' button.

-ToolSelector is designed for use at BAE Systems Inc (fka Ball Aerospace & Technologies)
+ToolSelector is designed for use at BAE Systems Inc, Space & Mission Systems (fka Ball Aerospace & Technologies).